Last updated on March 26, 2026

 And there’s a totally metal phantasmagoria in there, as well.
 I don’t know what a Grief Tyrant could possibly be, but I can feel it in that art.
 Hand of the Praetors?
 Peer into the Abyss?
 Genius.

-There’s a lot to love in this art, but Gabor Szikszai is the best artist in Magic for synergizing the art with the gameplay of the card.
-That link is important in card art to make it feel like you are playing a game in the world of the art, not just playing with tiny rectangular windows into a world that is separate from you.
-There’s the classic split second of Krosan Grip with Zoltan Boros, the way Gloomlance clearly skewers something that seems Selesnya, the way the art in Grand Arbiter Augustin IV forces you to slow down to see it clearly, the four “cards” you’re looking at in Thieves' Fortune, the way Bloodsky Berserker’s two axes seem animated by magic, and the way it’s clearly gonna take a bit for all the scutes to finally get here in Scute Mob.
+Although they have done plenty of solo work, Zoltan Boros and Gabor Szikszai are arguably at their best together.
+There’s a lot to love in this art, but they’re the best artist in Magic for synergizing the art with the gameplay of the card.
+That link is important in card art to make it feel like you’re playing a game in the world of the art, not just playing with tiny rectangular windows into a world that’s separate from you.
+There’s the classic split second of Krosan Grip, the way Gloomlance clearly skewers something that seems Selesnya, the way the art in Grand Arbiter Augustin IV forces you to slow down to see it clearly, the four “cards” you’re looking at in Thieves' Fortune, and the way it’s clearly gonna take a bit for all the scutes to finally get here in Scute Mob.
+My fave is more obscure, their beautiful take on Wall of Swords for Tenth Edition, which gets the concept in a way no other artists have captured.

 #8.
 Adam Paquette